-The Board of Directors consists of eight members and is divided into three classes, the members of which each serve for a staggered three-year term.
+The Board of Directors consists of nine members and is divided into three classes, the members of which each serve for a staggered three-year term.
 The term of office of one class of directors expires each year in rotation so that one class is elected at each annual meeting for a full three-year term.
-Each of our existing Class A directors, Yogesh K. Gupta and Rupal S. Hollenbeck, have been nominated to fill a three-year term expiring in 2026.
-The two other classes of directors, who were elected for terms expiring at the annual meetings in 2024 and 2025, respectively, will continue as directors.
+Each of our existing Class B directors, Deneen M. DeFiore, Andrew M. Leitch and Kristian P. Talvitie, have been nominated to fill a three-year term expiring in 2027.
+George H. Ellis is not eligible to be nominated as a director at the 2024 Annual Stockholders Meeting in accordance with the director tenure limits contained in our Corporate Governance Guidelines and accordingly his term will end at the conclusion of the 2024 Annual Meeting.
+Mr. Leitch is eligible for nomination at the 2024 Annual Stockholders Meeting in accordance with an exception to the director tenure limits contained in our Corporate Governance Guidelines granted by the Board of Directors and as further described in "Board of Directors and Committees - Information Regarding Meetings of the Board and Committees - Board Tenure and Refreshment" on page 27 of this proxy statement.
+The two other classes of directors, who were elected for terms expiring at the annual meetings in 2025 and 2026, respectively, will continue as directors.

-If you are a stockholder of record, unless you mark your Proxy Card otherwise, the proxy holders will vote the proxies received by them for the two Class A nominees named above, each of whom is currently a director and each of whom has consented to be named in this Proxy Statement and to serve if elected.
-In the event that any nominee is unable or declines to serve as a director at the time of the meeting, your proxy will be voted for any nominee designated by the Board of Directors to fill the vacancy.
+If you are a stockholder of record, unless you mark your Proxy Card otherwise, the proxy holders will vote the proxies received by them for the three Class B nominees named above, each of whom is currently a director and each of whom has consented to be named in this Proxy Statement and to serve if elected.
+In the event that any of the current nominees is unable or declines to serve as a director at the time of the meeting, your proxy will be voted for any nominee designated by the Board of Directors to fill the vacancy.
 We do not expect that any nominee will be unable or will decline to serve as a director.